The Vermont Statutes Online

 Elected Town officers may be removed for cause by the Selectboard after hearing.
 Such hearing shall be public, if the officer so requests.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)

-(a) The Selectboard shall appoint any other officers required by law or this chapter.
+(a) The Selectboard shall appoint any other officers required by law or this charter.
 Such appointment shall be annually, or for such terms established by law.

-(b) The Selectboard may create such other appointive officers not provided for by this chapter or required by law as it deems to be in the best interest of the Town.
+(b) The Selectboard may create such other appointive officers not provided for by this charter or required by law as it deems to be in the best interest of the Town.

 (c) Appointed terms shall commence April 1 or as soon thereafter as the successor is appointed and has qualified, unless a different term is established by law.
 Incumbent appointees shall serve until April 1 or until their successors are appointed and are qualified to serve.